United States • Born on December 4th

 Jeremy joined Watsi on September 16th, 2015.
-Seven years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+16 other people also joined Watsi on that day!
 Jeremy's most recent donation traveled 1,900 miles to support Jaebets, a future doctor from Haiti, to fund prep and travel for heart surgery.

 Jeremy has funded healthcare for 86 patients in 12 countries.